Albert Warner: Warner Bros. Pictures, Inc.

 In 1925, Albert's older brother Harry and a large group of independent film-makers assembled in Milwaukee, Wisconsin, to challenge the monopoly the big three had over the film industry.
 Harry and the other independent film-makers at the Milwaukee convention agreed to spend $500,000 in newspaper advertisements; this action would help benefit Warner Bros. profits.
-With help from a loan supplied by Goldman, Sachs head banker Waddill Catchings, Warner would find a way to successfully respond to the growing concern the big three studios further induced to Warner Bros., and expanded the company's operations by purchasing the Brooklyn theater company Vitagraph.
-Through this purchase, the Warners now had theaters in the New York area.
+With help from a loan supplied by Goldman, Sachs head banker Waddill Catchings, Warner would find a way to successfully respond to the growing concern the big three studios further presented to Warner Bros., and expanded the company's operations by purchasing the Brooklyn theater company Vitagraph.
+Through this purchase, the Warners then had theaters in the New York area.

-In 1925, Sam Warner had also acquired a radio station, KWBC.
-After acquiring this radio station, Sam decided to make an attempt to use synchronized sound in future Warner Bros. pictures.
+In 1925 Sam Warner had also acquired a radio station, KWBC.
+After this, Sam decided to make an attempt to use synchronized sound in future Warner Bros. pictures.
 However, Sam Warner had initial reservations about the idea, in which he is quoted as saying "Who the hell wants to hear actors talk?" when his brother, CEO Harry Warner proposed the idea to him.
-Under Warner and his brothers leadership, the company came to own and operate some 250 theaters in which to screen its films, and was a successful pioneer of the sound film industry and the company still thrives today.
+Under Warner and his brothers’ leadership, the company came to own and operate some 250 theaters to screen its films, and was a successful pioneer of the sound film industry.
 However, by February 1926 the brothers' radio business had failed, and the studio suffered a net loss of $333,413.